Why should juniors have a golf resume?

 Every junior player that hopes to play college golf should at some point have both a golf and an academic resume that is available to coaches.
 It is important to know how to go about creating a golf resume and also what the pitfalls to avoid are.
 A golf resume also helps juniors to clarify their goals both from a golf as well as an academic perspective.
 Very few players will be actively recruited by College coaches without having to provide a resume.

-Although it is recommended that junior golfers with college aspirations start to develop their golf resume in their junior year of high school, it is really in the sophomore year that it becomes most important, and by the end of the sophomore year juniors should be actively taking steps in the college recruiting process.
-That said, certain regional and national events will require an application to gain entry.
-An updated golf resume is perfect for this purpose.
+Junior golfers with college aspirations should start to develop their golf resume in their freshman year of high school and by their sophomore year should be on the radar of college coaches for their selected schools.
+Juniors should be actively taking steps in the college recruiting process by starting to reach out to coaches by the end of their freshman year and definitely in their sophomore year.
+In addition, certain regional and national tournaments will require an application to gain entry and an updated golf resume is perfect for this purpose.

 For additional information on the college recruiting process refer to the following excellent resources:

 The primary purpose of a golf resume is to market yourself and make it easy for coaches to get to know you.
 When so many players look alike based on their score, a resume can make the difference in helping them focus on you first.
 In addition, a golf resume is a great tool for coaches to know how to contact juniors.